MCC requires all F-1 students carry health insurance in accordance with USCIS regulations and/or MCC policies.

 Why do I need insurance?

 Medical costs in the United States are very expensive.
 Most students could not afford to pay for the expenses related to a serious accident or illness without the help of insurance.
-Your school has chosen this plan based upon the benefits, costs (premium) and the reputation of the company.
+MCC has chosen this plan based upon the benefits, costs (premium) and the reputation of the company.

 Some examples of non-covered expenses include: pre-existing conditions, vision care, dental care, etc. A complete list can be found in the brochure.